codatio/codat-docs/docs/integrations/accounting/dynamics365businesscentral/accounting-dynamics365businesscentral-setup.md

 Be aware that fetch errors might occur during the installation.

-If the latest version of the extension is uninstalled or unpublished, Codat is unable to retrieve all the required data from the accounting platform.
+If the latest version of the extension is uninstalled or unpublished, Codat is unable to retrieve all the required data from the accounting software.